technical details:

 - Small part.
 She rattles off the various types of pie for sale.

 - Bit part.
-He's the one whose son is hit with a pie.
+He takes exception to his son being hit with a pie.

 - Chris Lynton as a member of the audience

 - Bit part.
-He's the man who resents it.
+He's the old guy who resents it.
 Listed by Maltin & Bann as Allen Cavan.

 - Ham Kinsey as a member of the audience

-- woman 087 as a member of the audience
+- Edna Hall as a member of the audience

 - Bit part.
-This is the middle-aged woman who gets hit with a pie.
+She's listed in the ledger, and is the middle-aged woman who gets hit with a pie.

-- Harry Keaton as a member of the audience
+- Harry Keatan as a member of the audience

 - Helen Gilmore as a member of the audience